Bus-Tops

 Bus-Tops was a project for the 2012 Cultural Olympiad, part of the Artists Taking The Lead project funded by Arts Council England and in collaboration with LOCOG.

 Bus-Tops saw a series of 30 red LED screens situated on the roofs of bus stops in 20 London boroughs displaying art work made by both the public and established artists.
-The screens were powered by Beagle Boards running custom software and 3G connections to receive art content and upload sensor-based information.
+The screens were powered by BeagleBoards running custom software and 3G connections to receive art content and upload sensor-based information.
 The installations were fed art content via the project's website where anyone could upload artwork to be considered for inclusion on a screen.

 The project was scheduled to end at the end of the Olympic period, 30 September 2012.